-While this project does not have bursaries to allocate, strong candidates will be supported in their applications for funding at the University of Pretoria and for external funding.
+While this project does not have bursaries to allocate, candidates who are interested to join the project in 2023 are encouraged to apply for funding via the NRF scholarship call which is now open (https://www.nrf.ac.za/dsi-nrf-postgraduate-student-funding-for-the-2023-academic-year/).
 There are several funding options currently open, so don’t delay!

 University of Pretoria: Prof. Peter le Roux (project lead), Prof. Michelle Greve, Prof. Wayne Truter, Dr. Leushantha Mudaly

 Afromontane Research Unit (University of the Free State): Dr. Ralph Clark

 Helsinki University: Prof. Miska Luoto, Dr Pekka Niittynen